Art & Design

 - Encourage your child to take part in art activities at home such as creating art from recycled objects

-- Discuss global and European artists and how they have influenced others
+- Discuss local and global artists and how they have influenced others

 - Support your child with Home Learning Projects to further enhance their artistic skills